wellsaid-labs/tts-evaluation/docs/PREPROCESSING_DATASETS.md

     unambiguous task?
 This guide is likely for beginners to pre-process a dataset; however, it's not for a complete beginner.
 We don't need to revisit
 6. Add a section for transfering from Google Drive?
+7. Create a script to double check the metadata for a dataset and the text normalization?
+8. Create an alignment file for a dataset without a transcript?

 ## 1. Data